-When using the feed exports you define where to store the feed using a URI (through the FEED_URI setting).
+When using the feed exports you define where to store the feed using one or multiple URIs (through the FEEDS setting).
 The feed exports supports multiple storage backend types which are defined by the URI scheme.

 The storages backends supported out of the box are: